pellcorp/creality-wiki/docs/btteddy_flashing.md

+!!! danger

-**THIS IS A RISKY OPERATION YOU COULD EASILY BRICK YOUR BTT EDDY**
+    THIS IS A RISKY OPERATION YOU CAN BRICK YOUR EDDY

-## Flashing Btt DUO
+!!! tip "Flashing Btt DUO"

     Make sure to switch it to USB Mode first of all!!!

     It is possible this method will not work for the BTT Duo, especially if it is currently flashed for Can from the factory, and you may need to resort to the old fashioned approach documented [here](btteddy_duo_flashing.md)

 ## Flashing on Windows or Linux Desktop